simonccc/kopsrox/README.md

 # kopsrox

 - kopsrox is a script to create simple ha k3s cluster on ProxmoxVE
-- use upstream cloud images - no iso's to mess around with
+- use upstream cloud images imported into proxmox as templates - no iso's to mess around with
 - add more master/worker k3s nodes using a simple config file and cli interface :pray:
 - kube-vip ( https://kube-vip.io/ ) built in providing full HA setup for the kube api and traefik :atom:
+- proxmox-cloud-controller manager https://github.com/sergelogvinov/proxmox-cloud-controller-manager also built in
 - easy management of etcd S3 snapshot/restore operations - easily restore a cluster from s3! :floppy_disk:
 - export the k3s token, your kubeconfig etc etc - its all automatic  :nerd_face: